-Hours: 2:00pm – 6:00pm in NYC and 10:00am – 1:00pm in LA (12 Consecutive Saturdays)
+Hours: 2 – 6 p.m.
+EST in NYC and 2 – 6 p.m.
+PST in LA (12 Consecutive Saturdays)

 Make Films on the Weekend

 Hands-on classes in directing, writing, editing, cinematography, and production cover the creative and technical demands of telling a story with moving images.
 The art and craft of film is taught through a balance of classroom instruction, hands-on workshops, and immediate directing experience.

 From the first day of class, students are behind the camera, learning by doing.
-At the Los Angeles location have the opportunity to shoot their productions on the studio backlot while in NYC, students are allowed to explore and use Manhattan as their backdrop.
+Students at the Los Angeles location have the opportunity to shoot their productions at the Universal Studios backlot, while students in New York City explore and use Manhattan as their backdrop.
 Students shoot on HD digital video cameras, and will learn how to compose, direct, and light their movies.
 They will edit using digital editing software.

 At the end of the camp, the final films are celebrated in a screening open to cast, crew, friends and family.

-Advanced Weekend Digital Filmmaking Camp
+Advanced Weekend Digital Filmmaking Camp: 12-Weekend Filmmaking II Camp

-A special advanced camp is available to students who have completed the 12-Weekend Digital Film Camp or a Summer Digital Filmmaking Camp.
-Each student will direct and edit a short film of approximately 2-4 minutes shot on the Canon 5D Mark III.
 Prior to starting the camp, students must submit a short script of three to six pages that they will direct during the camp.
 Scripts can include dialogue, although visual storytelling will be encouraged.
 This is a necessary requirement as there is no time to write scripts once the program begins.

-Advanced camera, sound, lighting, and grip equipment will be introduced that is not a part of NYFA’s introductory programs.
+Additional camera, sound, lighting, and grip equipment will be introduced that is not a part of NYFA’s introductory programs.
 These new tools will help students advance both their technical and storytelling skills.
 At the conclusion of the program, students will celebrate with a final screening for cast, crew, family, and invited guests.

-Please note that dates, prices, and curriculum are subject to change.
+Please note that curriculum, dates, and prices are open to change.